syncpoint/openvtpk/README.md

 * sprites
 * styles

 The _styles_ folder should contain a _JSON_ file that containes styling rules.
-These rules mus follow the [Mapbox GL Style Specification](https://docs.mapbox.com/mapbox-gl-js/style-spec/).
+These rules must follow the [Mapbox GL Style Specification](https://docs.mapbox.com/mapbox-gl-js/style-spec/).

 ## Local _basemap.at_ vector tiles with styles applied